Free Book Recommendation

 Challenged by the life of David Livingstone, Mary Slessor offered her services as a missionary in Calabar, Nigeria.
 Arriving there when she was 28 years old, she overcame her fears and inexperience with a genuine love for the people and shared with them the hope of the resurrection through faith in Jesus Christ.
 Earning the nickname “White Ma” she became a mother to many adopted children and never failed to preach the love of Christ to all she met.
 Many times she was ill with fever from malaria, but God renewed her strength repeatedly so she could carry on the work.

-She worked long hours as a mill worker in Scotland before coming to Nigeria in 1876.
-She was a diligent student of the Bible although she never received any formal training herself.
+She labored long hours as a mill worker in Scotland before coming to Nigeria in 1876.
+She diligently studied the Bible although she never received any formal training.
 When no worker could be found to go with her into the jungle, she went alone with some natives, trusting God to open doors.
 She wrote in a letter home in 1888, “I am going to a new tribe up-country, a fierce, cruel people, and everyone tells me that they will kill me.
 But I don’t fear any hurt –only to combat their savage customs will require courage and firmness on my part.”

-Even though she was not a formally trained nurse, she did what she could to relieve the people’s sufferings who usually went to the witch doctor when ill.
+Even though she was not a formally trained nurse, she did what she could to relieve the people’s suffering rather than have them visit the witch doctor.
 In 1896, she decided to move further up the river with her many adopted children since most of the tribe had moved there.
-However, there was much sickness among the children with an infectious disease which caused the death of four of them.
-To make matters worse, smallpox then swept through the country, killing hundreds of people.
+Sadly, an infectious disease attacked the children, killing four of them.
+To make matters worse, smallpox then swept through the country, taking the lives of hundreds.
 For hours daily she vaccinated all who came to her hut.
 A man from the mission downriver arrived when her supply of lymph had run out and assisted her to take blood with a penknife from the arms of those who had already been inoculated so they could inoculate more.

 She returned to her old house and converted it into a hospital, and people flocked to it.
 When she heard her beloved Christian chief Edim caught smallpox in the new village, she tramped back alone through the jungle to nurse him, but it was in vain.
 The Lord took him home to heaven in the middle of the night.
 Since she had no one to help her, she fashioned a coffin with her own hands, placed his body in it, dug a grave, and buried him.